• About Us

 A recent World Bank demand–supply assessment in Kampala and Wakiso revealed that while most childcare providers were centre-based (80%) and had spare capacity, childcare utilisation remains low mainly due to demand-side barriers — notably cost and accessibility — rather than lack of supply.
 Many providers could enrol more children but services remain out of reach for low-income families.
 The same research highlights that only 22% of low-income women entrepreneurs used formal childcare, with 70% citing affordability as the foremost barrier.
 Yet 95% stated they would use services if they were affordable and accessible, evidencing strong latent demand.

 UNICEF reports many children still missing out on early care and learning opportunities, reinforcing the need for stronger policy guidance and systems integration to support early years services.
-Additionally, National Planning Authority evidence has consistently highlighted the need for childcare and ECD systems that promote accessibility, quality, and equity across regions and socioeconomic groups. reforms to integrate childcare into national development goals and boost women’s economic participation
+Additionally, National Planning Authority evidence has consistently highlighted the need for childcare and ECD systems that promote accessibility, quality, and equity across regions and socioeconomic groups, as well as reforms to integrate childcare into national development goals and boost women’s economic participation

 Collectively, this evidence reveals three key dynamics in Uganda’s childcare landscape: